hkarhani/syslogfs/README.md

 Now you can visit either endpoints properties or Inventory in CounterACT to verify that you have received the TrapsEvents Property.

+## Credits

+Based on original idea from Mohammad Zhaim - ForeScout SE.
+Developed and maintained by Hassan El Karhani - a ForeScout SE.